Brain Research Foundation Fay/Frank Seed Grant Program (internal deadline 11/4/2016)

 From time to time, granting agencies and foundations will restrict the number of proposals they will accept from any one institution.
-The Executive Vice President for Academic & Research Affairs (EVPARA) has instituted the following Limited Submission pre-application process for such programs:
+The Executive Vice President & Chief Academic Officer (EVP&CAO) has instituted the following Limited Submission pre-application process for such programs:

-- Investigators interested in any of the programs noted below must submit a pre-application packet to email@example.com by the specified internal deadline.
-Each pre-application packet should include the following:
+- Investigators interested in any of the programs noted below must submit a pre-application packet to Deanne Hernandez by the specified internal deadline.

-- If the number of interested investigators exceeds allowable proposals, a committee comprised of the school Associate Deans for Research will review the pre-applications and recommend the best qualified applicant(s) to the EVPARA.
+- If the number of interested investigators exceeds allowable proposals, an internal committee comprised appointed by the EVP&CAO will review the pre-applications and recommend the best qualified applicant(s).

-- The EVPARA will communicate results of the selection process to both the investigators and the Office of Sponsored Projects.
+- The EVP&CAO will communicate results of the selection process to both the investigators and Sponsored Projects Administration.

 - Selected investigators are then responsible for submitting a full proposal to the sponsor by the program deadline.